gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 ## Fit, Predict

-In my experience, the first place I bump into RAM constraints is when I have a manageable training dataset to fit the model on, but I have to make predictions for a dataset that's orders of magnitude larger.
-In these cases, I fit my model like normal, and predict in an out-of-core fashion.
-We'll see how dask allows us to write normal-looking code, so we don't have to worry about writing the batching code ourself.
+In my experience, the first place I bump into RAM constraints is when I have a my training dataset fits in memory, but I have to make predictions for a dataset that's orders of magnitude larger.
+In these cases, I fit my model like normal, and do my predictions out-of-core (without reading the full dataset into memory at once).

+We'll see that the training side is completely normal (since everything fits in RAM).
+We'll see that [dask] let's us write write normal-looking pandas and NumPy code, so we don't have to worry about writing the batching code ourself.

-To make this concrete, we'll use the (tried and true) New York taxi cabs dataset.
-The goal will be to predict if the passenger tips (but that's *really* not the point.
-The point is to explore a space here).
+To make this concrete, we'll use the (tried and true) New York City taxi dataset.
+The goal will be to predict if the passenger tips.
 We'll train the data on a single month's worth of data (which fits in my laptop's RAM), and predict on the full dataset[^2].

 First, let's load in the first month of data from disk: